Fanjie-Li/Curriculum-Vitae/content/project/data-science-education/index.md

 **Current Duties:**
-- Develop the I&I assessment framework based on a thorough literature review;
+- Develop the curriculum assessment framework and associated instruments;
-- Design the teacher/student interview protocol, teacher/student surveys, and document analysis protocols (sample documents: student assignment, course materials);
+- Design protocols for assessing the interdisciplinarity of students’ capstone projects using learning analytics methods (e.g., epistemic network analysis);
 - Develop repositories of interdisciplinary topics and datasets for students’ capstone projects.